Currently Active Article V Movements

 Mailing Address: 2740 SW Martin Downs Blvd. #279, Palm City, FL 34990

 Objective: This organization was formed in 2010 to resume the Reagan-era effort to use Article V to propose a balanced budget amendment.
 When the group started it counted 16 remaining active state applications for a BBA-focused convention of states.
-While the number keeps changing, the group currently counts about 28 such applications.
+While the number keeps changing, the group currently counts 28 such applications.
 On November 7, 2017 Wisconsin joined the ranks of states calling for a BBA-focused Article V convention.
 The BBA Task Force is a small under-funded, but vigorous group.

 Sample BBA Application Resolution